caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 ## That's it for now, but more is coming soon!

-In the near future (as of 11 March 2025) we plan to integrate analyses using the [sample-classifier plugin](xref:q2doc-amplicon-target#q2-plugin-sample-classifier) and [longitudinal plugin](xref:q2doc-amplicon-target#q2-plugin-longitudinal).
+In the near future (as of 17 April 2025) we plan to integrate analyses using the [sample-classifier plugin](xref:q2doc-amplicon-target#q2-plugin-sample-classifier) and [longitudinal plugin](xref:q2doc-amplicon-target#q2-plugin-longitudinal).
 In the meantime, here are some suggestions to continue your learning:
 1. Build a machine learning classifier that classifies samples accordining to the three dominant sample types in the feature table that we used with ANCOM-BC.
  (Hint: see [`classify-samples`](xref:q2doc-amplicon-target#q2-action-sample-classifier-classify-samples).)